Skip to main content

 The short answer first

 Apostille and attestation are two different things.
 The destination country decides which one your Indian document needs.
 Countries that have joined the Hague Apostille Convention accept a single MEA apostille sticker.
-Countries that have not joined ask for a longer chain that ends at their embassy or consulate in India.
+Countries that have not joined ask for a longer set of steps that ends at their embassy or consulate in India.
 Calling them by the same name is the single biggest reason people start the wrong process and lose weeks.

 Why this question keeps coming up